nmeri17/suphle-docs/src/index.md

 ---
 # Introduction

-Suphle is a PHP framework for enterprises and SAASes to build anything from robust APIs, to CLI programs and server rendered full-stack apps **without** compromising on the high fidelity expected of SPAs.
-It builds upon some of the [industry's most trusted](/docs/v1/database) components, but can equally get out of the way for you to insert libraries that make you feel more at home.
-Its recommended stack is STT (Suphle-Transphporm-Turbo)
+Suphle is a modern PHP framework for enterprises and SAASes to build anything from robust APIs, to CLI programs and server rendered full-stack apps **without** compromising on the high fidelity expected of SPAs.
+It builds upon some of the industry's most trusted components, but can equally get out of the way for you to insert libraries that make you feel more at home.
+Its recommended stack is SBT (Suphle-Blade-Turbo)

 ## Performance